WA lands Commissioner Franz seeks funding boost for urban forestation, state seedling nursery

 Wednesday morning, on the sidelines of an urban forestry conference in downtown Seattle, Public Lands Commissioner Hilary Franz announced her plan to seek $15.8 million in additional funding during the next state legislative session.

-Details are forthcoming but $8 million of that money would boost the Washington Department of Natural Resources’ urban forestry program, improve support for local community organizations involved in forestry work and establish a youth conservation corps to encourage young people to become involved.
-The remaining $7.8 million would be used to improve and expand the state’s Webster Forest Nursery.
+Details are forthcoming but $8 million of that money would boost the Washington Department of Natural Resources’ urban forestry program, improve support for local community organizations involved in forestry work, fund a Tree Equity Score Map and establish a youth conservation corps to encourage young people to become involved.
+The remaining $7.8 million would be used to improve and expand the state’s Webster Forest Nursery, which produces 9 million seedlings a year, amid an ongoing seed shortage.

 In 2022, the state urban forestry program’s budget was half a million dollars, which was already a 700% increase from the previous year.
 The budget Franz proposed Wednesday for next year’s operations entails a dramatic raise for a program officials argue has long been underfunded.